g-plane/cue-splitter/README.md

 ## Motivation

-I often download some anime music, but they comes with a big and single audio file with a Cue Sheet file instead of one audio file per track.
+I often download some anime music, but they come with a big and single audio file with a Cue Sheet file instead of one audio file per track.
-Command line tools are hard to use for me, while there're some GUI applications but they only available on Windows.
+Command line tools are hard to use for me, while there're some GUI applications but they're only available on Windows.

 My goal is to finish this task in browsers, so everyone can use it without any installation, and it can be platform-agnostic.